 Every year, about 1,400 people in B.C. die from influenza and complications of influenza, such as pneumonia.
 The peak of the influenza season is traditionally November to April.
 Your best protection from getting and transmitting influenza is the influenza vaccine.

 During the influenza season, residents who are at risk are advised to get their free influenza vaccine.
-Influenza vaccine (available through your local health unit, pharmacist, and your family doctor), along with good personal hygiene, including effective hand washing, provides the best defense against contracting and spreading the influenza virus.
+Influenza vaccine (available through your local health unit, pharmacist, and your family doctor), along with good personal hygiene, including effective hand washing, provides the best defence against contracting and spreading the influenza virus.

 About the vaccine:

 - A/California/7/2009 (H1N1) pdm09 - like virus

-The A/Switzerland/9715293/2013 and B/Phuket/3073/2013 strains were not contained in the 2014/15 season vaccine; the B/Brisbane/60/2008-like strain was contained in the quadrivalent but not trivalent vaccines in the 2014/15 season.
+The A/Hong Kong/4801/2014 strain was not contained in the 2015/16 season vaccine; the B/Brisbane/60/2008-like strain was contained in quadrivalent but not trivalent vaccines in the 2015/16 season.